 If you have proven to be a talented nun and all the other Black Veils agree (via a vote at a closed meeting), we fully accept you into the Manchester order and you take your final vows at your second ceremony!

 If they do ALL vote (it has to be unanimous) then you’ll be given a Ceremony of Profession.
 You can now vote and eventually train other nunlings (usually after six months after becoming a Black Veil Sister.

-You get a black veil and can start creating your own signature look like Sister BangBang.
-(She says it took her years to perfect – actually she was visiting B&Q when the paint mixer exploded.
+You get a black veil and can start creating your own signature look.
+(BangBang says it took her years to perfect – actually she was visiting B&Q when the paint mixer exploded.
 She hasn’t washed since).

 Contact us now

 Or just fill out your details here and tell us why you’d like to become a Sister.